rahmabinth/consumer-behaviour/README.md

-# Starter folder
+# Does inflation really make people spend less?

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repository gathers data from Statistics Canada in relation to the average household spending, annual consumer price index, and the number of tax fillers with income.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+To download the data from the Statistics Canada website, use the `cansim` package and run the "01-download.data.R" file.

 ## File Structure

-The repo is structured as:
+The repository is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from Statistics Canada.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/analysis_data` contains the cleaned datasets that was constructed.
+Explanations are provided in the "02-data_cleaning.R" file.
 -   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download, clean, test, model and graph the data.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+ChatGPT 4 was used to make the abstract short and concise.
+The entire chat history is available in other/llms/usage.txt.